syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Hyperlinks.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Hyperlinks/Add-hyperlink-to-PowerPoint-picture).

 You can open external documents like images, text files, PDF, etc. from the PowerPoint slide.
 The following code example demonstrates how to add a file hyperlink to the picture.

 {% tabs %}